Yazid Gray, baritone

 In the 2018-2019 season, Mr. Gray sang the role of Bello/La Fanciulla del West with Maryland Lyric Opera.
 He then went on to join Opera Santa Barbara as a member of their Chrisman Studio Artist program.
 During his time there, he performed the roles of Schaunard/La bohème, Zaretski and the Captain/Eugene Onegin, Le Podestat/Le docteur Miracle, and Thomas Putnam/The Crucible.

-Mr. Gray's residency is sponsored by John and Virginia DiPucci and Alice V. Gelormino.
+Mr. Gray's Residency is generously co-sponsored by John and Virginia DiPucci and Alice Victoria Gelormino.